azorfus/azorfus.github.io/projects.md

 - Instrumentation for step-by-step debugging and performance tracking
 - Tools for visualizing agent behavior and learning progress

-The project serves as a base for writing devlogs, studying algorithm behavior, and experimenting with variations of classic reinforcement problems.
+The project serves as a base for writing devlogs, studying algorithm behavior, and experimenting with variations of classic reinforcement problems.<br><br>

 ## Tetris OS (Queued) (2025)